davidOSUL/AtTiny85-Arduino-Serial-Monitor/README.md

 ## Using the Library
 - The code uploaded to your Tiny will allow you to write out data
-- You'll also have to upload some code to your Arduino to be able to print out incomming data from the Tiny to the Serial Monitor
+- You'll also have to upload some code to your Arduino to be able to print out incoming data from the Tiny to the Serial Monitor

 ### Setting up the Arduino
 1. Navigate to: **File > Examples > ArduinoSerialIn > ArduinoSerialInCode**.